The Dunn Raman Spectroscopy Climate Debate Fallacy

 The discovery of the non-greenhouse gases emission spectral lines of N2, O2, CO2, N2O and CH4 (1929).

-These lines were discovered long after the greenhouse gases were first discovered by Tyndall (1859).
-They come after the advent of the bolometer blackbody radiation curve that defines the greenhouse gas spectral modes of the greenhouse gases.
+These lines were discovered long after Tyndall first discovered greenhouse gases (1859).
+They come after the advent of the bolometer blackbody radiation curve that defines the greenhouse gas spectral modes of greenhouse gases.
 These lines were discovered in the quantum age and are known to have furthered the quantum revolution as proof.
 They are explained by Bohr's (and others) quantum atomic model.

 These modes are ignored in greenhouse theory.